mikechamberlain/coding-standards/README.md

 - Only create an interface for your class if at least one of the following is true:
   1. Multiple implementations exist in application code.
-  2. The service needs to be mocked to make its dependencies testable.
+  2. The service needs to be mocked for testability.
-- A service only needs to be mocked if it is _impure_, eg:
+- A service only needs to be mocked if it is _impure_, ie:
-  - it has a side effects such as making an external call (eg. http)
+  - it has a side effect such as making an external call (eg. http)
-  - it is non-deterministic - that is, when called multiple times with the same inputs, a different result may be returned (eg. `DateTime.Now`).
+  - it is non-deterministic - that is, it may yield different outputs when called multiple times with the same inputs (eg. `DateTime.Now`).
 - An impure service is a good candidate for dependency injection.
 This promotes testability and keeps components loosely coupled.
 - A pure service doesn't need to be injected.
-Prefer to create and access it as a static method instead.
+Prefer instead to create and access it as a static method.
 - Keep each component's dependency count to a reasonable level.
-  - Declaring only impure services as dependencies will help.
+  - Declaring only impure services as dependencies helps this.
   - If a component's dependency count is getting out of control, consider refactoring the component into more narrowly focused responsibilities.

-For example, say we have a model that needs to be mapped to a view model:
+Example, say we have a model that needs to be mapped to a view model:

 ```c#
 public class MyModel